COMPLAINTS POLICY 2021

 - A complaint will be acknowledged within 2 weeks and a response will normally be sent within 28 working days of receipt, subsequent to outcomes of the investigation

 - Subject to the need for a thorough investigation, the procedures will respect people’s rights to confidentiality

 - The Council response will address all the points at issue and will attempt to provide effective and appropriate redress as necessary

 It is hoped that most complaints can be resolved quickly and amicably through this route.

-- Complaints should always be directed through the Clerk.
-A complainant may advise a Councillor of the details of a complaint, but individual Councillors are not in a position to resolve complaints and they will pass it to the clerk.
+- Complaints should always be directed through the Clerk (or Chairman if the complaint relates to the Clerk).
+A complainant may advise a Councillor of the details of a complaint, but individual Councillors are not in a position to resolve complaints and they will pass it to the Clerk.

-- The Council will not consider, under any circumstances, accept informal or formal complaints that are submitted anonymously.
+- The Council will not consider, under any circumstances, complaints that are submitted anonymously.

-- The Clerk or the Council will investigate each complaint, obtaining further information as necessary from you and/or from staff or members of the Council.
+- The Clerk or the Council will investigate each complaint, obtaining further information as necessary from you and/or members of the Council.
 If you would like a meeting with the person investigating the complaint you should ask for one and this will be arranged.

 - The Investigation and Report should contain:

 - Full details of the outcome of the investigation